Ramdoys/creator-docs/content/en-us/production/analytics/audience.md

 | Top Languages     | The top 10 languages and their percentages spoken by monthly active users.                                                                                              |

 <Alert severity="info">
-For privacy reasons, if there are less than 3 users in any age or gender groups, the groups are hidden from the age and gender charts.
+For privacy reasons, if there are less than three users in any age or gender groups, the groups are hidden from the age and gender charts.
 </Alert>

 <figure>